de-centralized-systems/sssmp/docs/Specification.md

 ### Checksum

 The specification defines the secret sharing process on the level of bytes.
-It it intended to be used with encoding schemes such as [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) or [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md) to encode/decode the in- and outputs.
+It is intended to be used with encoding schemes such as [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) or [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md) to encode/decode the in- and outputs.